sayandas722/ButterflyPattern/README.md

 # ButterflyPattern

-A cpp program to print a butterfly pattern.
+* A cpp program to print a butterfly pattern.
+* THE CODE TAKES N AS INPUT TO PRINT A BUTTERFY PATTERN.